unsky/focal-loss/README.md

 Uder such an initialization, in the presence of class imbalance, the loss due to the frequent class can dominate total loss and cause instability in early training.

-focal loss value is not used in focal_loss.py, becayse we should forward the cls_pro in this layer, the major task of focal_loss.py is to backward the focal loss gradient.

 ##AND YOU CAN TRY MY INSTEAD STRATEGY: